Purpose

 Scope

-This Policy applies to all students, faculty and staff within the Nursing Department who may be exposed to a blood borne pathogen as part of the Nursing or Certified Medical Assistant programs.
+This Policy applies to all students, faculty and staff within the Nursing Department who may be exposed to a blood borne pathogen as part of the Nursing program.

 Policy